MicrosoftDocs/learn/learn-pr/azure/manage-azure-private-5g-core/includes/5-system-upgrade.md

 - Set aside an upgrade window with sufficient time reserved.

+  Based on your network configuration, the upgrade windows can be up to a few hours.
 The network functions won't be available during the upgrade and possible rollback.

 - Check if you need to [upgrade the underlying system](#upgrade-the-underlying-system) first.